A Wildwoods Campaign Prologue

 Our campaign project consists of two major elements:

-- Between the different campaign scenarios, we will play some one-off games or, if in the mood, solo games.
+2. Between the different campaign scenarios, we will play some one-off games or, if in such mood, solo games.
 We like to imagine, that our wizards travel form one scenario location another.
 In between, they clash repeatedly or (if solo) have to brave the many dangers of the Wildwoods.

 As we travel from skirmish to skirmish, we will fill out a hex map and explore, or rather imagine, the vastness of Felstad’s hinterland.
 Eventually we’ll have to find or come up with some hexcrawl rules.